 -

-The original lineup slowly began to dissolve — for the first time the group started changing from within.
+Gradually, the original lineup began to lose momentum — for the first time, “Vintage” started changing from within.

 In 2014, Anna Pletnyova gave birth to her third child.
-There was no conflict, but the pace slowed down.
-Aleksey Romanov focused on songwriting for other artists.
+There was no conflict within the group, but the pace slowed down.
+Alexey Romanov focused on writing for other artists.

-In 2016, the most unexpected turn happened: Pletnyova and Romanov announced a temporary departure.
-The name “Vintage” remained, but the lineup completely changed.
+In 2016, the most unexpected twist took place: Pletnyova and Romanov announced a temporary departure.
+The “Vintage” brand remained, but the lineup changed completely.

 -